-The purpose of the Induction Module is to begin to prepare the student for studying with UCEM.
-There are a variety of resources which will help the student to get started.
-These include tutorials regarding how to use the VLE (Virtual Learning Environment), the UCEM e-Library and information regarding how to join a webinar.
-All of this information is key to having a successful start to supported online learning with UCEM.
+There are a variety of resources which will help students to get started.
+These include how to use the VLE, how to navigate a module, the UCEM e-library and how to join a webinar.
+BE Ready also provides practical advice such as how to manage independent study, where to find our Study Skills resources and how to access academic or pastoral support.
+All this information is key to having a successful start to supported online learning with UCEM.

 Resources are available to support students with referencing and how to develop good academic practice to avoid academic misconduct.
+A range of study skills support materials are available to apprentices.

 Student learning support

-The programme is taught via UCEM's Virtual Learning Environment (VLE), and academic facilitation and support is provided online giving students access to UCEM Tutors and other students worldwide.
+The programme is taught via UCEM's Virtual Learning Environment (VLE), and academic facilitation and support is provided online giving students access to UCEM Lecturers and other students worldwide.